 The finished angels.
 So sweet, and by far the easiest paper angels I have made with or without my kids!

-This activity is one of 12 different activities you can find in my Christmas Scissor Cutting E-Book - lots of photographed instructions and templates for each activity!
-Check it out!
+This paper angel craft is one of 17 different activities you can find in my pack of Christmas Scissor Cutting Printables - lots of photographed instructions and templates for each activity!